 How did your life experience prepare you to lead your nation?

 First and foremost, the pride of being Shinnecock has always been the strength that guided me through all I have endured growing up until the present.
 Having the opportunity to move around the world in my younger days allowed for me to become very diverse and open-minded.
 My career in the military and in both municipal and tribal law enforcement exposed me to many situations involving people from many different backgrounds, cultures, and beliefs.
 Having held multiple leadership roles and positions throughout my entire career has grounded and prepared me well for the position to which I have been elected.

 Who inspired you as a mentor?

-Approximately how many members are in your nation?
+Approximately how many members are in your community?

-What are the criteria to become a member of your nation?
+What are the criteria to become a member?